oxremy/BlinkMore/README.md

 # BlinkMore

 BlinkMore is a lightweight macOS menu bar application that helps reduce eye strain by fading your screen to a customizable color when you stare at it for too long without blinking.
-It has two triggers: manual activation and automated eye-tracking.
+It uses automated eye-tracking.

 ## Features

 - **Menu Bar App**: Runs efficiently in the background with minimal resource usage
-- **Manual Fade**: Toggle screen fading with a single click or keyboard shortcut
-- **Automated Eye-Tracking**: Optional feature that monitors your blinking patterns and fades the screen automatically
+- **Automated Eye-Tracking**: Monitors your blinking patterns and fades the screen automatically
 - **Customizable Settings**:
   - Fade Speed: Adjust how quickly the screen fades (1-10 seconds)
   - Fade Color: Choose any color for the screen overlay